SubuMangu/ED/ED Topics.md

 - Entrepreneur
 - Nature of Entrepreneur
 - importance of entrepreneurship
-- Intrapreneur and it's characteristics
+- Intrapreneur and it's characteristics(shared vision and initiative)
 - advantages of entrepreneurship
+- Entrepreneur vs Manager*
 - types of entrepreneur
     - Functional characteristics
-    - Developmental Angle
+    - Developmental Angle*
-    - Type of entrepreneural bussinesses
+    - Type of entrepreneural bussinesses*
-    - Based on 9 personality trait(IASAVAFHH)
+    - Based on 9 personality trait
 - how to get business ideas
 - SCAMPER
-	- P
+	- Reverse Example*
-- converting business idea to business opportunity*
+- converting business idea to business opportunity(understanding competetors)*
 - converting business opportunities into reality*
-- Types of Startups
+- Types of Startups*
 - Franchise business
 - Incubators
 	- Facilities
-	- Types*
+	- Types
 	- Types acc to NBIA*
 	- Incubation centre examples*
-	- How to get into a business incubator
+	- How to get into a business incubator*
 - setting up of a small enterprise*
 - issues related to location
 - industrial policies and regulation**